 "Rudi Wobbe: Charged with Preparation to High Treason and Aiding and Abetting the Enemy."
 Thus begins the true story of the trial of Rudi Wobbe and two of his teenage friends as they stood before the justices of the dreaded Voksgerichtshof, the infamous supreme court of Nazi Germany.
 All the power and indignation of the Third Reich focused on these three young men who dared to distribute the truth about the war to their neighbors.
 If found guilty, they faced imprisonment—and perhaps even death.

-From author Richard Lloyd Dewey comes the biography of Helmuth Hübener, a Mormon teenager who decided to fight the Third Reich during World War II.
+From author Richard Lloyd Dewey comes the biography of Helmuth Hübener, a Latter-day Saint teenager who decided to fight the Third Reich during World War II.
 He formed the youngest resistance group in Germany at the time.
 Other books have told the incredible story of his group, but this book is the first to detail the incredible person Hübener was.

 This riveting collection of stories from Latter-day Saint men and women serving in Iraq, Afghanistan, Germany, and other locations around the world offers a remarkable record of uncommon courage and dedicated service.
 In their own words, these men and women describe feeling the Lord's blessings as they have served in some of the harshest and difficult circumstances imaginable.